winningproduct/learn-portal/content/6-optimize/10-log-indexing-and-analysis.md

   - **Sanitize, parse, and transform log data:** Clean, pre-process, and transform log data. (e.g. filter out unnecessary log records, apply defaults to missing values in incomplete log records, convert unstructured log data to a structured format, transform log data into a unified output format, etc.).
 - Determine log storage and retention strategy.
   - Estimate log storage requirement.
-  - Determine the required level of data replication and log rotation strategy..
+  - Determine the required level of data replication and log rotation strategy.
   - Ensure compliance with regulations on data protection and privacy in storing logs.
 - **Create an effective log indexing scheme:** Indexing makes logs searchable, so security and IT personnel can quickly find the information they need.
 The following are a few best practices of log indexing:
   - Refresh indices at larger time intervals.